Napa and Sonoma with Kids

 Unless your kid is a budding Thomas Keller, it's best to call ahead to see if a restaurant can accommodate those under 12 with a special menu.
 You will find inexpensive cafés in almost every town, and places like Gott's Roadside, a retro burger stand in St. Helena, are big hits with kids.

 One especially family-friendly attraction is the Charles M. Schulz Museum in Santa Rosa.
 Its intelligent exhibits generally appeal to adults; younger kids may or may not enjoy the level of detail.
 The sure bets for kids are the play area outside and the education room, where they can color, draw, and create their own cartoons.
 Another place for a family outing, also in Santa Rosa, is Safari West, an African wildlife preserve on 400 acres.
 The highlight is the two-hour tour of the property in open-air vehicles that sometimes come within a few feet of giraffes, zebras, and other animals.
 You can spend the night in tent-cabins here.
 At Sonoma Canopy Tours, north of Occidental, families zip-line through the redwoods together.
+A mile south of Sonoma Plaza, Sonoma TrainTown Railroad dazzles the under-10 set with a 4-mile ride on a quarter-scale train, a petting zoo, and amusement rides.

 At the Wineries